eleanorbeers/WorkoutSuggestionApp/README.md

 - Usage of Huggingface Transformers library

 ##### **Model:**
-- Usage of vanilla encoder-decoder transformer architecture described in Vaswani et. al's ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) 2017 article
+- Usage of encoder-decoder transformer architecture described in Vaswani et. al's ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762) 2017 article
 - Trained on personal data

 #### **Permissions**